-If your spouse, child, or another person you are close to is arrested, he or she will need your help.
+If your spouse, child, or another person you are close to is arrested, they will need the help of an Arizona Criminal Defense Attorney.
 If you receive a telephone call from a loved one, telling you he or she has been arrested, resist the impulse to ask about the details on the telephone.
 The call could be from a jail and it will be recorded by law enforcement.
 Therefore, what defendants say on the jail telephone can be used against them.
-All you need to ask is where the person is being held, if bail has been set, and who to get as an attorney.
+All you need to ask is where the person is being held if bail has been set, and who to get as an attorney.

 PEOPLE IN JAIL ARE VULNERABLE

 People in jail often feel vulnerable, scared and desperate.
 Law enforcement officers know this and frequently take advantage of the situation.
 The police and the district attorney’s office may question individuals in jail to obtain information or a confession.
 Therefore, find an attorney for your loved one as soon as possible.
 Once an attorney is retained, the police should not question your loved one without the attorney being present.
 Moreover, jailed inmates need the legal advice and reassurance an attorney can provide.

 TIME IS OF THE ESSENCE

 Time is critical when a person is arrested.
 According to Rule 4.1 of the Arizona Rules of Criminal Procedure, a person who has been arrested is to be taken before a magistrate without unnecessary delay.
 Rule 4.1 further requires the individual arrested to be taken before a magistrate within twenty-four hours. https://govt.westlaw.com/azrules/Document/N9A2F29D0A2EB11DEA301E57D8E5330AC?.